Stuck for things to ask Alexa? Try all these...

-If you've got a new Amazon Echo you'll be keen to try out phrases the voice assistant will understand and respond to.
+If you're using an Amazon Echo for the first time you'll be keen to try out phrases the voice assistant will understand and respond to.

 Here then are some of the fun phrases you can try out with your new (or existing) Alexa-enabled device: